Black & White (video game): Reception

-Critics lauded Black & White with "universal acclaim" according to video game review aggregator Metacritic.
+Critics lauded Black & White with "universal acclaim" according to video game review aggregator website Metacritic.
 The graphics, gameplay, and artificial intelligence in particular were well received.
 Black & White sold two and a half million copies on the PC by 2006.
 In the United States, NPD Techworld ranked Black & White as the 11th-biggest computer game seller of 2001.
 Its sales in that region totaled 464,325 units, for revenues of $19.3 million, by the end of the year.
 It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 Maxim's Scott Steinberg complimented the design, saying it "lets you indulge your most megalomaniacal fantasies with ease".
 IGN's Tal Blevins complimented the "wildly imaginative" single-player mode, and the graphics, describing the game as "a visual masterpiece".
 AllGame's Michael House eulogised the "[a]bsolutely stunning and gorgeous" graphics.
 Marc Saltzman of The Cincinnati Enquirer complimented the addictiveness and "superb" gameplay, but criticised the high system requirements.
 Playboy's Michael Ryan complimented the "intelligent" sense of humour, "intense" visual appeal, and addictiveness, but criticised the frequent micromanagement and ambiguous objectives.

 Game Informer's Kristian Brogger was impressed with the game's depth.
 GameZone's reviewer praised the landscapes, described the music as "fit for a god", and complimented the game for merging genres.
 Greg Kasavin of GameSpot concurred with this, stating: "No other PC game to date has so effectively combined so many seemingly incompatible elements into one highly polished game".
 Computer Gaming World's Charles Ardai commended the artificial intelligence and graphics, describing the landscape as "stunning".
 Ben Silverman of Game Revolution approved the "[u]nbelievable presentation" and agreed with Computer Gaming World on the artificial intelligence, calling it "revolutionary".
 GamePro's reviewer complimented the realism, stating that it is like interacting with a real world, and echoed others' views on the artificial intelligence by describing it as "impressive".
 X-Play commended the graphics, but criticised the high system requirements.